Lionel Tate: Felony murder rule

-Sentence

 The sentence was controversial because Tate was 12 years old at the time of the murder, and his victim was 6.
 He was the youngest person in modern US history to be sentenced to life imprisonment, bringing broad criticism on the treatment of juvenile offenders in the justice system of the state of Florida.

 Original sentence overturned

 After the conviction, the prosecution openly joined Tate's plea for leniency in sentencing and even offered to help in his appeal.
 The trial judge criticized the prosecution for compromising the integrity of the adversarial system, and said that if the prosecution felt that life imprisonment was not warranted, they should not have charged him with murder in the first place.

 In January 2004, a state appeals court overturned his conviction on the basis that his mental competency had not been evaluated before trial.
 This opened the way for Tate to accept the same plea deal he originally turned down, and he was released on one year's house arrest and 10 years' probation.